Holly-Transport/goods-template/_sources/docs/2b-digitizing-gov-data.md

 > In this video, the DEC Data Group (DECDG) team works with the Ivory Coast National Statistical Office on digitizing business statistics surveys and setting up a system for electronic data collection moving forward.

 ## Making Data Discoverable with AI

 The World Bank Development Economics Data Group (DECDG) is leading Bank efforts to build flexible, open source tools that government counterparts can use to tag and search hundreds of thousands of government documents and records.
-The leading product, NLP4Dev,
+The leading product, [NLP4Dev](https://www.nlp4dev.org/), supports out-of-the-box advanced semantic search, with a code package that can be implemented and maintained by locally-based developers./